Web Analytics Made Easy - Statcounter

 What to remove, what to try, and how often to bathe a pet whose skin keeps flaring.

-• A medicated shampoo only when prescribed — and on the vet’s schedule.
+• Medicated shampoo only when prescribed, on the vet's schedule

-• Plain water rinses for routine cleaning.
-Most “needs a bath” moments don’t actually need shampoo.
+• Plain water rinses for routine 'cleaning' moments

 How often